 - 12. Plaintiff STATE OF CALIFORNIA brings this action by and through Attorney General Rob Bonta.
 The Attorney General is the chief law enforcement officer of the State and has the authority to file civil actions in order to protect public rights and interests, including actions to protect the natural resources of the State.
 Cal.
 Const. art.
 V, § 13; Cal.
 Gov't Code §§ 12511, 12600-12612.
 This challenge is brought in part pursuant to the Attorney General's independent constitutional, statutory, and common law authority to represent the people's interests in protecting the environment and natural resources of the State of California from pollution, impairment, or destruction.
 Id.; D'Amico v.
 Bd. of Med.
 Exam'rs, 11 Cal.
 3d 1 (1974). - 13.
 Plaintiff STATE OF NEW YORK brings this action by and through Attorney General Letitia James.
 The Attorney General is the chief legal officer of the State of New York and brings this action on behalf of the State and its citizens and residents to protect their interests, and in furtherance of the State's sovereign and proprietary interests in the conservation and protection of the State's natural resources and the environment. - 14.
 Plaintiff the COMMONWEALTH OF PENNSYLVANIA is a sovereign state of the United States of America.
 This action is brought on behalf of the Commonwealth by Attorney General Josh Shapiro, the "chief law officer of the Commonwealth."
 Pa.
 Const. art.
 IV, § 4.1.
 Attorney General Shapiro brings this action on behalf of the Commonwealth pursuant to his statutory authority.
 71 Pa.
 Stat. § 732-204. - 15.
-Plaintiff STATE OF CONNECTICUT brings this action by and through Attorney General William Tong.
-The Attorney General of Connecticut is generally authorized to have supervision over all legal matters in which the State of Connecticut is a party.
-He is also statutorily authorized to appear for the State "in all suits and other civil proceedings, except upon criminal recognizances and bail bonds, in which the State is a party or is interested ... in any court or under his direction."
-Conn.
-Gen. Stat. § 3-125.
+Plaintiff STATE OF COLORADO brings this action by and through Attorney General Phil Weiser.
+The Attorney General of Colorado is authorized to appear for the State and prosecute and defend all actions in which the State is a party or is interested.
+Colo.
+Rev. Stat. §